Purpose of these procedures

 Protection for disclosers

-A discloser is subject to protection from reprisal under the PID Act where a discloser makes a disclosure, unless such a disclosure does not fall within the PID Act or these procedures do not apply.
+A discloser is subject to protection from reprisal under the PID Act unless such a disclosure does not fall within the Act, or these procedures do not apply.
 Those protections include confidentiality and immunity from criminal and civil liability or disciplinary action.

-However, making a disclosure under the PID Act does not protect a discloser from their own wrongdoing, including where the discloser is involved in the wrongdoing.
+However, making a disclosure under the PID Act does not protect a discloser from their own wrongdoing.
 A person who intentionally makes a false or misleading disclosure will not receive protections under the PID Act.

 When a disclosure is made, the department will conduct a risk assessment that considers the risk of reprisal action being taken against the discloser.
 The department will provide support to disclosers, regardless of the result of that risk assessment, and where the risk of reprisals is greater than ‘low’ the department will take steps to mitigate that risk.
 For more detail on the risk assessment process see Appendix 3.